Do Rolex Tick? Here’s the Answer!

 Quartz watches started appearing on the market in the 1970s, and this caused what is known as the quartz crisis.
 This is a term used in the watchmaking industry, referring to the economic upheavals caused by the advent of quartz watches in the 1970s and early 1980s, which largely replaced mechanical watches around the world due to being significantly cheaper to make and technically more accurate than mechanical timepieces.

-A quartz watch is actually more accurate than mechanical watches due to the fact that the seconds hand on a quartz watch beats 1 time per second.
+A quartz watch is actually more accurate than a mechanical watch due to the fact that the seconds hand on a quartz watch beats 1 time per second.

 Mechanical watches, on the other hand, do things a little differently.